 For planting 8000 trees in 80 years, she became the oldest person to achieve a position and feature on the list.
 She lives a normal life, but she is not an ordinary woman.
 She planted and nurtured 384 banyan trees lined in a 5-km stretch nearly 80km from Bangalore.

-Saalumarada Thimmakka represents the resilience and determination and perseverance of the ordinary women in our country.
+Saalumarada Thimmakka represents the resilience and determination and perseverance of ordinary women in our country.
 May her example, and that of each Padma awardee, inspire our India to greater heights.

 Saalumarada Thimmakka’s Story is Of Grit And Determination